FALCON: An ML Framework for Fully Automated Layout-Constrained Analog Circuit Design: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We presented \method{}, a modular framework for end-to-end analog and RF circuit design that unifies topology selection, performance prediction, and layout-aware parameter optimization.
 Trained on over one million Cadence-simulated mm-wave circuits, \method{} combines a lightweight MLP, a generalizable GNN, and differentiable gradient reasoning to synthesize circuits from specification to layout-constrained parameters. \method{} achieves >99\% topology selection accuracy, <10\% prediction error, and efficient inverse design—all within sub-second inference.
-The GNN forward model generalizes to unseen topologies with minimal fine-tuning, supporting broad practical deployment.
+In addition, the GNN forward model generalizes to unseen topologies with minimal fine-tuning, supporting broad practical deployment.
+Further discussion of training and inference efficiency, as well as practical limitations, is provided in Appendix~\ref{appx:limitations}.

 In future work, we aim to expand the topology library and support hierarchical macroblocks for scalable design beyond the cell level.
-We also plan to extend the layout-aware optimization with learned parasitic models and EM-informed constraints for more accurate post-layout estimation.
+We also plan to extend the dataset to cover multiple operating frequencies, enabling validation across diverse bands, and to enhance the layout-aware optimization with learned parasitic models, EM-informed constraints, and electromigration considerations for more accurate post-layout estimation.
 Finally, integrating reinforcement learning or diffusion-based models for generative topology synthesis represents a promising step toward general-purpose analog design automation.